animal-tree/Writing-stuff/Stuff27-Fire.md

 Unlike fission, fusion, and unrenewable energy sources, "fire" in the primitive sense of our ancestor-paleolithic days in nature, is, vaporized regular H20, with no-neutrons, water (enchanted) by the power of electrons.
 With residue and sustainable levels of CO2 that the trees can breathe.

 That is the Null Hypothesis by which I define words.
-[There was a time by the way when "blue" didn't exist](https://lethbridgenewsnow.com/2021/02/09/the-curious-case-of-the-missing-color-blue/#:~:text=It%20turns%20out%20the%20color,see”%20blue%20until%20modern%20times!).
+[There was a time by the way when "blue" didn't exist](https://lethbridgenewsnow.com/2021/02/09/the-curious-case-of-the-missing-color-blue/#:~:text=It%20turns%20out%20the%20color,see”%20blue%20until%20modern%20times!). [^2]

 [^1]: [the garden of eden](https://en.wikipedia.org/wiki/Garden_of_Eden), now [time](https://translate.google.com/?sl=sa&tl=en&text=कालोऽस्मि%20लोकक्षयकृत्प्रवृद्धो&op=translate), the destroyer of worlds, emblazed
+[^2]: [Nor evil](https://www.wussu.com/laotzu/laotzu02.html).
+Without water, perhaps representative of good, nature is depossessed of fire, perhaps representative of evil; without fire there may still be water...